bellroy/trike-programming-language-test/README.md

 worry about the BO, just the DMAS.

 For extra points:
-* make it so your `guess` function is able to process many operands without taking forever
+* make it so your `guess` function is able to process up to 10 operands and 1000 guesses without taking more than 5 seconds
-* do at least one thing that reduces the average number of guesses your class needs to make for each call to `guess`.
+* do at least one thing that reduces the average number of guesses your class needs to make for each call to `guess`

 ## Problem 3 - Expanding Your Horizons